munificent/magpie/doc/site/markdown/looping.md

 ## Combining Clauses

 The reason Magpie has only a single loop expression is because clauses can be combined.
-A single loop can have as many clauses as you want, of either type, in any order.
+A single loop can have as many clauses as you want, of either kind, in any order.
 At the beginning of each iteration of a loop (including before the first one), *all* of the clauses are evaluated in the order they appear.
 If *any* clause fails, the loop body is skipped and the loop ends.
 For example:

     :::magpie
     while happy